- 3/4 cup millet

 - 1/2 teaspoon Italian seasoning

-Pre-heat the oven to 375 degrees and lightly grease a casserole dish.
+- Pre-heat the oven to 375 F and lightly grease a casserole dish.
 I like to use a homemade olive oil spray for this.

-While the millet is cooking, heat the onion and garlic in olive oil for 2-3 minutes in a large skillet, then add the mushrooms.
+- While the millet is cooking, heat the onion and garlic in olive oil for 2 to 3 minutes in a large skillet, then add the mushrooms.
 Heat, stirring, for another minute or two, then add chopped Swiss chard or kale and soy sauce.

-Cover and bake in the oven for 15 minutes.
-Remove cover (carefully!), increase heat to 425, and heat for another 8-10 minutes.
+- Cover and bake in the oven for 15 minutes.
+Remove cover, increase heat to 425 F, and heat for another 8 to 10 minutes.

-To reduce the fat, I've also made this recipe using nutritional yeast and soy milk instead of regular milk, and it's still equally delicious and also dairy-free (though not vegan because of the egg).
+- To reduce the fat, use nutritional yeast and soy milk instead of regular milk, and it's still equally delicious and also dairy-free (though not vegan because of the egg).

 |Nutritional Guidelines (per serving)|